 - Being so uncomfortable at work, in a theater, or in public that you feel like you could literally explode—and there's little you can do about it.

-- Being afraid to talk to people (or even some doctors) about your pain and other symptoms because they will brand you as a complainer or a hypochondriac.
+- Being afraid to talk to people (or even some doctors) about your pain and other INVALID ARTICLE ID because they will brand you as a complainer or a hypochondriac.

 - Having to lie down on the floor in a department-store dressing room, hotel lobby, restaurant restroom, or on a park bench because you are in so much pain—I've done them all.
 Meanwhile, people stare and your kids are mortified.